julien-michot/tinyopt/README.md

 ### v1 (stable API + Armadillo)

+- [ ] Refactor Numerical/Automatic differentiation to support NLLS and general optimizations
 - [ ] Add l-BFGS for large sparse problems
 - [ ] Native support of Armadillo (as alternative to Eigen)
 - [ ] Update all docs